tvb2/expenses/README.md

   * delete expense
   * combine expenses by category for the selected period of time
 ### Implementation
-* On startup we launch a *startup module class* that checks for existing users and offers to choose user or create new.
+* On startup we launch a Startmodule class that checks for existing users and offers to choose user or create new.
+It then passes selected database file path and name to DBManager.
 If no user exists, then only create new is available.
 After startup module completes the task it will transfer the selected user's database to main window
 * Using SQlite SQL database.
 Interface is class *SQL handler class name*.
 It can add, delete and modify fields in the database
 *